 The Big Sing at Snape Maltings is the home event of the Friday Afternoons project, born out of the Britten Centenary celebrations in 2013.
 During our Big Sing events at Snape Maltings, we fill the Concert Hall with young people from across Suffolk.
 Children and teachers gather to sing through a selection of songs as part of a massed choir.

-Please note if you are taking part you will need to provide your own transport to/from Snape Maltings.
+Please note if you are taking part in person you will need to provide your own transport to/from Snape Maltings.

 Join our mailing list to find out about more opportunities for schools.

 We are so grateful to our supporters, without whom none of our work would be possible.
 Visit Support us to find out how you can help.

 Big Sing is kindly supported by Mila Charitable Organisation.

 Watch the 2018 event

 On Friday 16 November, 800 young people from 24 schools across Suffolk gathered in Snape Maltings Concert Hall to take part in the Big Sing, led by Charles MacDougall, Charlotte Brosnan and Sally Egan.

 Joined and accompanied by the composer herself, this year we sang through Errollyn Wallen‘s commissions for Friday Afternoons: MAP: Songs for Children Everywhere.
 In the lead up to this event, teachers from all schools attended training events on quality singing, and each school received a visit from the Big Sing team.

 The 2017 Big Sing at Snape Maltings was led by 15 musicians from the Voces Cantabiles Music Foundation, including internationally renowned a cappella ensembles VOCES8 and Apollo5 plus their scholars.